clerk/javascript/packages/clerk-js/README.md

 npm install @clerk/clerk-js
 ```

-Once you have installed the package, you will need to import the ClerkJS object constructor into your code and pass it your [Frontend API](https://dashboard.clerk.com/last-active?path=api-keys) as a parameter.
+Once you have installed the package, you will need to import the ClerkJS object constructor into your code and pass it your [Publishable Key](https://dashboard.clerk.com/last-active?path=api-keys) as a parameter.

 ```js
 import Clerk from '@clerk/clerk-js';